alishaaaa20/Weather-app/README.md

     Real-time Weather Data: The application leverages the SheCodes API to fetch up-to-date weather information, ensuring accurate and reliable data for the user.

-    Responsive Design: The user interface is designed to be responsive, providing a seamless experience across various devices, including desktops, tablets, and smartphones.

     Stylish UI: The project incorporates a modern and visually appealing design using the Roboto font and a soft color palette, creating an aesthetically pleasing environment for users.

     DateTime Display: The current date and time are displayed at the top of the application, offering users additional context for the weather information.